What is Contract Administration? Definition, Purpose and Process

 This is typically done via email or using legacy tools such as spreadsheets.
 As these tools are highly inflexible and often depend on one-on-one deliberation, no audit trail is maintained.
 And as contract terms evolve, it becomes increasingly difficult to review old information without manually searching through old content.
 For example, if you wanted to see who was involved during the initial process, you would have to search through hundreds of emails.

 An automated contract management system, however, can create a single source of truth through a cloud-based workspace.
-Using contract lifecycle management software (CLM), businesses can keep a historical record of all correspondence.
+Using contract management software, businesses can keep a historical record of all correspondence.
 Draft creation is further streamlined with single-click templates that require minimal edits or individual oversight.

 Negotiation